Chase Rogers

 How to Create Additional Logins in the Control Panel

-2. A dropdown will appear, click on Account Settings
+2. A dropdown will appear, click on Account Settings.

 account settings button

-3. Click on the Additional Logins tab from the horizontal gold nav.
+3. Click on the Additional Logins tab.

 additional logins